srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 As I explained above, I chose to utilize the `output` field of an input node to hold the image's pixels.

-## Feed Forward
+## 2. Feed Forward

-Once the network is filled with the first image's pixels, we can start feeding this data *forward*, from the input layer to the hidden layer, and from the hidden layer to the output layer.
+Once the network is filled with an image's pixels, we can start *feeding* this data *forward*, from the input layer to the hidden layer and from the hidden layer to the output layer.

 ```c
 void feedForwardNetwork(Network *nn){